egasimus/egasimus/README.md

 Most of the repos here are nothing to write home about, anyway.
 Just playing around with different platforms to learn them better.
-Here's a curated list of some of them instead:
+Here's a curated list of some things I've been doing in my free time:

 |Name|Platform|Description|
 |-------|--------|-----------|